Walnut

 Did You Know?

-- 1.Walnuts are the only nut containing significant amounts of omega-3 fatty acids (2.5g per 100g), rivaling some fish sources of this crucial nutrient for plant-based eaters
+- 1.Walnuts are one of the only plant-based foods containing significant amounts of omega-3 fatty acids (ALA), making them exceptionally valuable for vegan and vegetarian diets seeking plant-based sources of this essential nutrient

 Classic Combinations